microsoft/ignite-learning-paths-training-aiml/aiml20/README-Presenters.md

 from Microsoft Ignite Orlando, November 7 2019.
 - [Full-length rehearsal of presentation](https://youtu.be/jRO-5g-HYuU)

-## Become a Trained Presenter

-To become a trained presenter, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
-In your email please include:

-- Complete name:
-- The code of this presentation: AIML20
-- Link (ex: unlisted YouTube video) to a video of you presenting (~10 minutes).
-  > It doesn't need to be this content, the important is to show your presenter skills

-A mentor will get back to you with the information on the process.

 ## Trained Presenters

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):